-It is the Trusts policy to have all investment properties externally valued at intervals of not more than three years and that such valuation be reflected in the financial reports of the Trusts.
+It is the Trusts policy to have all investment properties externally valued at intervals of not more than two years (previously three years) and that such valuation be reflected in the financial reports of the Trusts.
 It is the policy of the Responsible Entity to review the fair value of each investment property every six months and to cause investment properties to be revalued to fair values whenever their carrying value differs materially to their fair values.